By Erik Pounds, Head of Product Marketing, Swiftstack

 After editing credentials, you must deploy configuration for the changes to go into effect.

 You can add multiple credentials to SwiftStack, because it can synchronize on-premises data with multiple public cloud accounts.

 After at least one set of credentials exists, you can create Swift container mappings.
-To do so, on the Cloud Sync tab, follow these steps:

-- Click Add a container mapping.
+- On the Cloud Sync tab, click Add a container mapping.

 Enter a SwiftStack Account, SwiftStack Container, the name of the S3 bucket in GCP, and select the Credentials to use.